The Australian Council of Professions defines a ‘Profession‘ as:

 Why is Professionalism still relevant?

-The relevance and value of professional conduct is regularly questioned.
-In 2010 our then President Don Larkin invited Dr George Beaton, Associate Professor at the University of Melbourne and Partner in Beatons, to write a seminal essay on Why Professionalism is Still Relevant.
+The relevance and value of professional conduct are regularly questioned.
+In 2010 our then President Don Larkin invited Dr George Beaton, Associate Professor at the University of Melbourne and Chairman of beaton, to write a seminal essay on Why Professionalism is Still Relevant.